 Surface heat flow is correlated with surface tectonics, both within continents and oceans.
 In oceans, average heat flow decreases with increasing sea-floor age as a result of the cooling of the oceanic lithosphere (e.g., Stein & Stein 1992).
-A similar pattern is observed in continents where heat flow is lowest for the Archean cratons (e.g., Nyblade & Pollak 1993; Rudnick et al. 1998).
+A similar pattern is observed in continents where heat flow is lowest for the Archean cratons (e.g., Nyblade & Pollack 1993; Rudnick et al. 1998).
 This global correlation suggests a relation between the surface heat flow and the thermal regime of the upper mantle.
-This relation is less straightforward in continents where it is masked by the distribution of the radioactive heat production in the continental crust (e.g., Nyblade & Pollak 1993).
+This relation is less straightforward in continents where it is masked by the distribution of the radioactive heat production in the continental crust (e.g., Nyblade & Pollack 1993; Jaupart et al. 1988; Jaupart & Mareschal 1999).